 Instructions

 - Preheat oven to 350ºF.
-Line a 9 inch square pan with non-stick foil.
+Line a 9-inch square pan with non-stick foil or use regular foil and a layer of parchment paper.

 - Spread the sesame seeds and sunflower seeds on a rimmed baking sheet and bake for about 4-6 minutes.
 Be careful, as they burn easily.
 Add the coconut and continue baking for another 2-3 minutes or just until the coconut barely starts to brown.
 Remove from oven and let cool.